OVERCOMING THE SAINTS

 The adamic personality of each of us must “be overcome” until we have been brought into rest in the Father through Christ, until we truly have overcome Satan by the resurrection Life of Jesus.
 Many of us will live in danger of losing our crown as we grapple with the situations that are testing the essence of our personality.
 Some will continue to stand in victory in the Lord.
 Others will lose their crown because they chose to maintain their own way.

-Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.
+“Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”
 (Luke 21:36)

 Let us keep joy before us.
-There is coming a resurrection in which all that has been wrought in us will be revealed.
+There is coming a resurrection in which all that has been prepared in us will be revealed.
 Some day the shadows will flee away.
 The winter will be over.
 The sounds of spring will be heard.
 We shall stand with the Lamb on Mount Zion, following Him wherever He goes.

 We shall sing a new song of love and praise to the Lord Jesus.